compose-spec/compose-spec/spec.md

 - Services with `depends_on` cannot be used as a base
 - Services cannot have circular references with `extends`

-Compose implementations MUST return an error if all of these cases.
+Compose implementations MUST return an error in all of these cases.

 #### Finding referenced service